Lecture – Trauma and the Brain – From Molecules to Mobile Phones

 Available with English captions.

-- Description of the basic circuitry involved in the formation of most basic trauma-related memories
+- Brain circuitry involved in the formation of trauma-related memories

-- Discussion of the strengths and challenges of basic neuroscience models in addressing disorders involving traumatic memory
+- How basic neuroscience models can be used to study disorders involving traumatic memory

-- Identification of factors that impact our ability to measure differences in memory and cognition
+- The ways personal digital devices can improve our ability to measure differences in memory and cognition